iTechUz/javascript-info-uz/01-getting-started/behruz-Developer console/README.md

 The developer tools will open on the Console tab by default.

-It looks somewhat like this:
+It looks somewhat like this:af

 The exact look of developer tools depends on your version of Chrome.
 It changes from time to time but should be similar.